 Noteworthy Stat #3: There are Many Different Tactics for Leveraging Marketing Automation

 Mapping the customer experience (53%) and use of personalized/dynamic content (51%) are deemed the most effective tactics for optimizing marketing automation, (Ascend2 “Optimizing Marketing Automation survey,” June 2018).

 This means that while one business may use automation for sales and lead generation, another may use it for customer services and support.
-Marketing automation isn’t a single solution.
+Automation isn’t a single solution.
 You choose what tactics will work best for your business needs and goals.

 Noteworthy Stat #4: ROI is Achieved Within Months

-According to the Ascend2 Marketing Automations Trends Survey, nearly two-thirds of companies surveyed (63%) expect to realize the benefits of their marketing automation system within six months of implementation.
+According to the Ascend2 Marketing Automations Trends Survey, nearly two-thirds of companies surveyed (63%) expect to realize the benefits of their automation system within six months of implementation.

 While the initial implementation may cost you upfront, most businesses will receive a return on their investment in the respect of time, money, and energy within just six months of implementation!
 Imagine what that can do for your bottom line!